MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-onafterdocumentready-event.md

 Type: [OutStream](methods-auto/outstream/outstream-data-type.md)

-Target stream that must contain the modified artifact if the application code handles the object and returns success = true
+Target stream that must contain the modified artifact if the application code handles the object and returns `success = true`.

 ### *Success*

 Type: [Boolean](methods-auto/boolean/boolean-data-type.md)

-Specifies whether the extension handled the generated articat successfully.
+Specifies whether the extension handled the generated artifact successfully.

 ## <a name="reportpayload"></a>Report payload